- Come to Concerts

 OKTC in Framingham Public Schools

 The Lexington Symphony took Orchestrating Kids Through Classics(TM) on the road in June of 2011 thanks to a generous grant from the Bose Corporation, assistance from Mary Kiely and the Framingham Council for the Arts, and the dedication of Lexington Symphony flute player Cindy Moore, who teaches music at Barbieri Elementary School in Framingham.
 In 2011, the Symphony performed the program for more than 700 students at Framingham’s Memorial Hall.
-Lexington Symphony traveled to Framingham again in February of 2012 and January of 2013, and will continue its partnership with the Framingham public schools and other schools in that area in 2014.
+Lexington Symphony traveled to Framingham again in February of 2012 , January of 2013 and 2014, and will continue its partnership with the Framingham public schools and other schools in that area in on February 4, 2015.

 “What a fantastic event yesterday!
 And what an enormous benefit for all of our 3rd graders.
 The program was wonderful – a nice mix of talking and playing with the added bonus of those great monks, the ringing cellphone, the 6th grader playing and Darth Vader.
 The kids were interested and hooking them with the Star Wars theme in the beginning was smart.
 I spoke to some of the third grade teachers at Hastings and they agreed that it was a wonderful performance and very enriching for the children, “some of whom will never again see this type of performance.”
 They’d like to see it again.
 They also mentioned that sending the Symphony quartets out to the school ahead of time sparked the childrens’ interest, and had them looking for “their players” yesterday on the stage.
 I think 3rd grade is a perfect age for this, as they choose string instruments in 4th grade, and then visit the BSO in 5th grade, so it’s a nice introduction and then continuum.
 A wonderful program, a wonderful use of LEF grant money and community resources – our Symphony!
 I’d be happy to help if you do it again next year.”